Induction-recursion: Background

-Dybjer's initial papers called Induction-Recursion a "schema" for rules.
+Dybjer's initial papers called induction-recursion a "schema" for rules.
 It stated what type formers could be added to the type theory.
-Later, he and Setzer would write a new type former with rules that allowed new Induction-Recursion definitions to be made inside the type theory.
+Later, he and Setzer would write a new type former with rules that allowed new inductive-recursive definitions to be made inside the type theory.
 This was added to the Half proof assistant (a variant of Alf).

 The idea

-Before covering Inductive-Recursive types, the simpler case is Inductive Types.
-Constructors for Inductive types can be self-referential, but in a limited way.
+Before covering inductive-recursive types, the simpler case is inductive types.
+Constructors for inductive types can be self-referential, but in a limited way.
 The constructor's parameters must be "positive":